deutschkihun/KaggleStudy/README.md

 This is project is aimded to person who want to start machine learning with Kaggle competition.
 Acutally **Titatic Competition** is the most popular kernal for beginner.But I think this dataset would be easiler to understand and handle machine learnining and data analysis.

-- Here is my kernel link: [Machine learning for beginner](https://www.kaggle.com/kihunkim/everything-about-machine-learning-for-beginner/)
+- Here is my kernel link: [Prediction: orthopedic patients](https://www.kaggle.com/kihunkim/everything-about-machine-learning-for-beginner/)
 - Here is my source file: [Source file folder](https://drive.google.com/drive/folders/1CyiUs1Q0ioEExS2fLfHI9HdtETPk4DMo?usp=sharing)

 ### Breast Cancer Study